Ernesto-PS/Connect-Four-Game/README.md

 **Game Components**

 * A 6x7 empty grid representing the Connect Four board.
 * Two players, each with a unique disc color (e.g., Yellow and Red).

+**How to Run**

+1. Compile the JavaScript and CSS files
+2. Run the HTML file